kubernetes/website/README.md

 ## Thank you!

-Kubernetes thrives on community participation, and we appreciate your contributions to our site and our documentation!
+Kubernetes thrives on community participation, and we appreciate your contributions to our website and our documentation!